Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 Recognizing employees’ achievements doesn’t always mean a promotion (though if they’ve consistently produced exceptional work, businesses should consider this).
 Often, acknowledging and celebrating accomplishments is enough on its own.

-When working remotely, it’s good to bring team members together once a week and get everybody to share their greatest wins.
+When working remotely, it’s good to bring team members together once a week and get everybody to share their most significant wins.
 Even the little victories are important, and recognizing employees’ commitment and good work will motivate them to go above and beyond.

 5. Focus on work and wellness balance